*Updated October 2022 with a brand new template guide and more resources for further reading.

 |Site ready for testing/checking||DD-MM-YYYY|

-It’s a good idea to outline your budget.
+It’s a good idea to outline your budget in your website brief.
 There’s a school of thought that if you include you budget in the website brief, every web development agency will bid the maximum.
 That isn’t true.
 A website is similar to a work of art and art is valued depending upon its quality (and demand).
-You can get a ten-page site for built for £500, and you can get a 10-page site that costs £500k.
-They will be very different 10 pages sites though 😉

-The agencies you are speaking to need to know your budget and your brief in order to tell you if they can deliver the project on time and within budget.
+The agencies you are speaking to need to know your budget and your brief in order to create a proposal that is reasonable and manages everyone’s expectations.

 Not outlining your budget is as silly as not outlining your deadlines.
 If you’re not upfront about your expectations, how can you expect your agency to be.